 Information on our Advisory Boards and Committees is available here.

 The Lobbyist Registration Form should be completed and submitted to the City Clerk’s Office with the $100 fee.

 Lobbyist registrations last 1 year from when they are received.

-Resolutions, Ordinances, and other City Records are available through our Public Records Portal.
-Depending upon the number of pages accrued and/or extensive staff time, you may incur an expense.
+Resolutions, Ordinances, and other City Records are available through our City Records self-service portal.

 Passports are not available at City Hall.